kusem/crmoz-testtask/README.md

 4. Run server.
 For example, using command <code>php artisan serve</code>
 5. Choose any endpoint and have fun ;)

 P.S.
-If you want to change Scopes - you'll have to change ZOHO_API_CLIENT_TOKEN in .env file and [GET] api/logout to clear stored token.
+If you want to change Scopes - you'll have to change ZOHO_API_CLIENT_TOKEN in .env file and [GET] api/logout to clear stored token. <br>
 P.P.S.
 You will need some tool like Postman for access endpoints (to send POST requests).

 ## Problems I faced with